Advantages of capped composite decking

-Chief among the benefits of capped boards is the fact that the durable PVC coating prevents mould and mildew from developing and provides an attractive, non-slip decking solution.
+Chief among the benefits of capped boards is the fact that the durable polymer coating prevents mould and mildew from developing and provides an attractive, slip-resistant decking solution.

 As with all building solutions, however, there is a range of options varying in quality and price and the benefits will increase higher up the price ladder.
 Good capped composite boards should have a thick, hard shell that makes them resistant to wear and tear and means that the deck can withstand heavy duty use.
-Premium decking boards come with a 25-year warranty against warping, cracking, staining, and fading, though scratches are inevitable with any decking boards.
+Premium decking boards come with a 25-year warranty against warping, cracking and staining though scratches are inevitable with any decking boards.

 A natural-looking solution for outdoor spaces

 All composite decking boards are designed to mimic the look of natural wood in a low-maintenance, slip-resistant deck, but their appearance will vary depending on the price.
 Affordable boards will typically be monochrome and feature an embossed wood grain.
 In the middle of the spectrum, boards may feature two or three different colours, creating a more natural-looking board that closely mimics wood.
 Premium boards will have more sophisticated patterns using multiple colours.
 Ultimately, all three levels should provide the high degree of durability characteristic of WPC decking.